The European Union

-The union was created in 1945, for the purpose of putting an end to war in Europe, after the devastation caused by the second world war.
-Six European countries (France, Holland, Belgium, Luxembourg, Italy and Germany) came together to form an alliance not only to keep the future of Europe at peace but also to solve the economic problems that the war had created.
-This alliance was known as The Treaty of Paris and set up an agreement of free trade of raw materials but mainly the movement of coal and steel.
-This organisation was known as The European Coal and Steel Community (The ECSC), which was officially up and running by 1952.
+Allied countries created the union in 1945, to put an end to war in Europe, after the devastation caused by the second world war.
+Six European countries (France, Holland, Belgium, Luxembourg, Italy and Germany) came together to form an alliance not only to keep the future of Europe at peace, but also to solve the economic problems that the war had created.
+The Treaty of Paris agreed on free trade of raw materials, the movement of coal and steel, the primary purpose.
+The European Coal and Steel Community (The ECSC), was up and running by 1952.

-One of the ideas that stemmed from this was to create a federal Europe were all the nations would pool together rather than create another war within Europe in the future.
-In the 1950s a European defence agreement was drawn up by the states to form a unified army.
-This was rejected by France but remains a proposal still.
+One idea stemming from this was to create a federal Europe where all the nations would pool together rather than create another war within Europe in the future.
+During the 1950s, they drew a European defence agreement up by the states to form a unified army.
+France rejected this, but remains a proposal still.

-France didn’t include Britain in negotiations and therefore Britain stayed out of the agreement.
+France didn’t include Britain in, and therefore Britain stayed out of the agreement.

-In 1957 a new treaty was signed, known famously as The Treaty of Rome.
-This is when the EEC was formed (The European Economic Community), which later morphed into what we know today as the EU (European Union).
-The EU was borne out of the Maastricht Treaty that came into being in 1993, a political and economic union of its member states.
+In 1957, they signed a new treaty, known as The Treaty of Rome.
+This formed the EEC (The European Economic Community), which later morphed into what we know today as the EU (European Union).
+They bore the EU out of the Maastricht Treaty that came into being in 1993, a political and economic union of its member states.

-In 1960, under a conservative government, Britain applied to join the EEC but was rejected by France in 1963 on the grounds that the French parliament at the time, led by President Charles DE Gaulle, was weary of the close relationship of Britain to the USA.
-Britain reapplied in 1973 and was accepted into the union, still known at that time as the EEC.
+In 1960, under a conservative government, Britain applied to join the EEC but France apposed in 1963 because the French parliament, led by President Charles DE Gaulle, was weary of the close relationship of Britain to the USA.
+Britain reapplied in 1973 and voted into the union, still known as the EEC.

-A United States of Europe was a long-standing vision and as far back as 1849, Victor Hugo, the French writer, made a statement at the Paris Peace Congress, as president, and expressed that vision as follows:
+A United States of Europe was a long-standing vision and as far back as 1849, Victor Hugo, the French writer, stated at the Paris Peace Congress as president, and expressed that vision: